 On the way to wisdom

 But before we talk about all this, let's go back to the beginning.
-In the first class, we started out by asking what wisdom is.
+In the first article in this series, we started out by asking what wisdom is.
 Drawing on a range of philosophical approaches, we saw that wisdom involves a combination of clear-sightedness, skill in navigating the world, the ability to effectively manage our lives, and the ability to communicate all this to others.

 This goes against present-day intuitions.
 We tend to think that theory is validated by how useful it is.
 Only when we can find a theory's practical application does it justify us going to the trouble of developing theoretical wisdom in the first place.
 But Aristotle disagrees.
 For him, things are the other way round.
 It is not the job of theory to inform practice.
 Instead, it is the job of practice to build a foundation of wise action, which is a necessary condition for us to build a life dedicated to theoretical contemplation.